 Making the Australian Citizenship Pledge is the final step in becoming and Australian Citizen, and Shire of Mundaring is proud to welcome those who have made this journey.

-Your first step in applying to become an Australia Citizen is to contact the Department of Home Affairs (ex-Immigration and Border Protection) on 13 18 80 or by visiting its website.
+Your first step in applying to become an Australia Citizen is to contact the Department of Home Affairs on 13 18 80 or by visiting their website.

 Applications must be lodged at the Department of Home Affairs.